 There are small enclosed areas to both sides of the property and the larger area on the western side of the property benefits from the afternoon and evening sun.
 There is also a communal garden with picnic tables and lovely views and the cottage has its own designated off road parking place behind an adjacent building.

 The cottage is within the Exmoor National Park and is just 2 miles from the pretty little riverside town of Dulverton.
-It is surrounded by permanent pasture where Exmoor ponies and red deer graze and brown hares play.
-Just a few minutes from the cottage is a vantage point into ...the valley where red deer can be seen most days.
+Just a few minutes from the cottage is a vantage point into the valley where red deer can be seen most days.
 Further up the hill is open moorland.
-Both the immediate surroundings of the cottage and wider area are home to a diversity of plants, animals and birds to delight any nature lover, as well as walkers and dog owners and those who just want to get away from it all.
-Walkers are spoilt for choice.
+Both the i...mmediate surroundings of the cottage and wider area are home to a diversity of plants, animals and birds to delight any nature lover, as well as walkers and dog owners and those who just want to get away from it all.
+Walkers are spoilt for choice up on the moor.
 The ancient clapper bridge of Tarr Steps is only a short drive or for walkers three miles directly from the cottage, where the no through lane turns into a footpath.
 Have lunch at the Tarr Steps Inn and either return the same way, or up over the open moorland of Varle Hill.
 The Exmoor Pony Centre is very close and free to just visit but also offers a variety of activities for pony loving children and adults.
 Discover Caratacus Stone, the pretty villages of Winsford, Exford and the ancient town of Dunster.
 The beautiful rugged Exmoor coast is only half an hour away and more traditional seaside entertainment is available at Minehead.
 Further west there is surfing at Woolacombe and adjoining bays.
 Wimbleball Lake Country Park is nearby and its outdoor activity centre caters for watersports such as canoeing and kayaking as well as a variety of activities to keep the younger ones happy.
 A feature of the region are the large "Pannier Markets" held every week in the market towns of South Molton, Barnstaple and Bideford.
 Dairy Cottage is likely to delight anyone who loves animals and the countryside.

 Full arrival information will be sent once your booking is paid for in full.